 MoneyTransactionMethod enumeration.
 The frequency of renewal of a transaction is specified by the value of the

-MoneyTransactions class makes it easy to manage the history of the transactions.
-It provides these features:
+These methods make it easy to manage the history of the transactions.
+These methods provide these features:

 - Get the entire history of transactions.